 Contract Management Software

-supports contract managers by helping automate these processes, and it’s the contract managers’ job to maximize the software’s capabilities as their role becomes increasingly important.
+and helps them automate these processes, and it’s the contract managers’ job to maximize the software’s capabilities as their role becomes increasingly important.

 In fact, a recent webinar hosted by the International Association for Contract & Commercial Management

 highlighted “five growing risks that justify the need” for dedicated contract managers and an efficient system: (1) growing dependence on third parties; (2) increased regulations and stricter compliance standards; (3) internationalism; (4) the need for more executive leadership oversight; (5) and greater coordination and collaboration amongst a company’s departments.

 As companies outsource more and work with more international companies, a streamlined system led by a productive contract manager is crucial for managing external suppliers, creating better documentation that crosses cultural and linguistic differences and staying ahead of local, state, national and international regulations.
 In addition, contract managers need to balance the legal and business aspects